rajpa7el/Cant-Stop-Board-Game/README.md

 ### Prerequisites
 - Java Development Kit (JDK) installed
-- An IDE like Eclipse or IntelliJ IDEA, or you can use the command line
+- An IDE like Eclipse or VSCode, or you can use the command line

 ### Steps to Run from Command Line
 1. Clone the repository: